 If a nuclear accident like Fukushima should strike the United States, the repercussions would be catastrophic.
 Four nuclear reactors in California are located near active earthquake fault lines.
 The Indian Point nuclear power plant, for example, is just 35 miles north of New York City, and it's ranked by the Nuclear Regulatory Commission as the riskiest nuclear plant in the country.

 A Word About Nuclear Waste

-And speaking of waste, some critics point out that the enormous government subsidies the nuclear energy industry receives are the only thing that makes nuclear power feasible.
+Speaking of waste, some critics point out that the enormous government subsidies the nuclear energy industry receives are the only thing that makes nuclear power feasible.
 Roughly $58 billion in loan guarantees and subsidies from the U.S. federal government shore up the nuclear industry, according to the Union of Concerned Scientists.
-Without those taxpayer subsidies, they argue, the entire industry could collapse since the subsides are greater than the average market price of the electricity that's produced.
+Without those taxpayer subsidies, they argue, the entire industry could collapse since the subsidies are greater than the average market price of the electricity that's produced.

-In a word: No. Like oil, natural gas and other fossil fuels, uranium is not renewable, and there are finite supplies of uranium that can be mined for nuclear energy.
-And mining uranium has its own risks, including the release of potentially deadly radon gas and the disposal of radioactive mining waste.
+In a word: no. Like oil, natural gas, and other fossil fuels, uranium is not renewable, and there are finite supplies of uranium that can be mined for nuclear energy.
+Mining uranium has its own risks, including the release of potentially deadly radon gas and the disposal of radioactive mining waste.

-The fact that nuclear energy is not renewable is, of course, a significant disadvantage that makes renewable sources of energy like solar, geothermal and wind energy seem much more attractive.
+The fact that nuclear energy is not renewable is, of course, a significant disadvantage that makes renewable sources of energy like solar, geothermal, and wind energy seems much more attractive.
 Given the complexities and challenges of the world's energy needs, the pros and cons of nuclear power will continue to be a hot topic for many years to come.